itsjustgiio/Minecraft-Mods/README.md

 Step 3 - Remove everything *BESIDES* the .connector folder

-Step 4 - Download All the Mods (click the green button <code> and click download ZIP)on here *delete* the mods.html file
+Step 4 - Download All the Mods (click the green button <code> and click download ZIP)

+Step 5 - *delete* the mods.html file

-Step 5 - Download the mods from
+Step 6 - Download the mods from

          https://www.curseforge.com/minecraft/mc-mods/alexs-caves/files